 On Fire To Connect Incarcerated Fathers And Families

-Bramsha Osman, 44, is a champion of the Bapa Sepanjang Hayat (DADs for Life for Malay Muslin community) movement.
+Bramsha Osman, 44, is a champion of the Bapa Sepanjang Hayat (DADs for Life for Malay Muslim community) movement.
 Read his inspiring story of how Bramsha went from being an ordinary dad, to helping families with incarcerated fathers heal and connect through fathering and father-child bonding programmes.

 The room was thick with emotion as a father sat across from his daughter.
 Two people who had become strangers after 19 years of separation.
 Their initial exchanges were awkward, punctuated by nervous glances and silence.
 As the day unfolded, the tension eased as the pair shared small smiles and moments of conversation in between games.
 The final activity of the day was an affirmation exercise where father and daughter share their thoughts and encouragement for one another.
 When it came to the pair’s turn, the father was visibly nervous, stumbling on his words.
 The daughter was quiet, but her tears spoke volumes.
 At the end of the session, the pair held each other tightly, both crying, as years of distance and silence melted away in a single hug.
 With his daughter still in his arms, the father turned to Bramsha and whispered “Thank You”.